-- 17. Each 4-H Horse and Pony member must fill out COMPLETELY the State 4-H Horse and Pony identification Form ONLINE by May 1.
+- 17. Each 4-H Horse and Pony member must fill out COMPLETELY the State 4-H Horse and Pony identification Form ONLINE by May 15.
 A color photo showing all 4 feet and the face of the horse must be submitted ONLINE.
-Substitutions with pictures must be approved and submitted by May 15.
+Pictures and online forms must be submitted by May 15.
 Failure to complete Horse ID form will result in forfeiture of State Fair Entry and County Fair Show. - 18.
-Interpretation of 4-H Beginner, Junior, and Senior grades for showmanship and equitation as of January 1, current year: - (a) Beginner First year Member (in Horse and Pony Project), any grade-English, Western, Hunter.
-Not eligible for any other showmanship Classes. - (b) Junior Div. $-3^{rd}$ , $4^{th}$ , $5^{th}$ , $6^{th}$ , and $7^{th}$ grades - (c) Senior Div.
-8th, 9th, 10th, 11th, and 12th grades - (d) Master First place winners of Junior and Senior classes in Saddle/Hunter Type and Western showmanship. - 19.
+Interpretation of 4-H Beginner, Junior, and Senior grades for showmanship and equitation as of January 1, current year: - (a) Beginner First year Member (in Horse and Pony Project), any grade-Hunter/Saddle type and Western.
+Not eligible for any other showmanship Classes. - (b) Junior Div. $-3^{rd}$ , $4^{th}$ , $5^{th}$ , $6^{th}$ , and $7^{th}$ grades - (c) Senior Div. $-8^{th}$ , $9^{th}$ , $10^{th}$ , $11^{th}$ , and 12th grades - (d) Master First and second place winners of Junior and Senior classes in Hunter/Saddle Type and Western showmanship. - 19.
 All entries must be entered in appropriate showmanship classes and will be scored accordingly by the judge.
 DEFINITION OF BREED TYPES: - Stock Type-Muscular build, stockier body.
 Typical breeds of stock horses are American Quarter Horse, Appaloosa, and Paint. - Hunter Type-Longer, leaner body build, smooth muscle.
 Can be mixed breeds. - Saddle Type-More refined, lighter bones and muscling.
 Typical breeds of saddle type horses are Saddlebred, Morgan, Arabian, Tennessee Walker and Racking Horse. - 20.
 The use of drugs is prohibited.
 Animals may be checked at random for conformance with this rule.
 Any protest must be submitted in writing and laboratory fees must be paid by the protestor.
 Refer to page 7, number 8 of the Indiana 4-H Horse and Pony Handbook. - 21.
 All 4-H members are required to wear a properly fitted ASTM or SEI standard F1163 (or above) certified Equestrian helmet whenever mounted, or driving at a 4-H horse and pony event, show or activity.
 The 4-H member is responsible to see that this specified headgear is properly fitted with the approved harness fastened in place whenever mounted.
 Original tags MUST BE PRESENT in all approved helmets.
 This policy will be in effect beginning with the 2003 program year and applies to all County, Area, and State 4-H events, shows and activities. - 22.
-All 4-Hers are required to keep stalls and aisles clean-bring own suitable cleaning equipment.
-A committee will check stalls daily.
+All 4-Hers are required to provide basic feeding and watering care to horses at least twice a day and to keep stalls and aisles clean-bring own suitable cleaning equipment.
+A committee will check stalls frequently throughout the day.
+Failure to provide hay, water and a clean stall could result in the animal being sent home.
+All stalls must be bedded with either sawdust or shavings.
 Manure must be piled in designated areas.
 If stalls do not pass inspections, a warning will be given the first time.
 A second time will result in loss of fun show privileges.
 A Herdsmanship Award will be presented during the fair awards ceremony.
 Members are encouraged to decorate their stalls.
 Awards will be given for the best decorated stalls.
-Any extension cords used must be grounded with three prongs.
+All extension cords used must be grounded with three prongs.